Christian Walker Player Props: Diamondbacks vs. Royals

 Christian Walker At The Plate

-- Walker is batting .241 with five doubles, three home runs and five walks.
+- Walker is hitting .226 with five doubles, three home runs and five walks.

-- Walker has picked up a hit in 54.5% of his 22 games this year, with at least two hits in 27.3% of those games.
+- Walker has picked up a hit in 12 of 23 games this season, with multiple hits six times.

-- He has hit a home run in three games this season (13.6%), homering in 3.4% of his trips to the plate.
+- He has gone deep in 13.0% of his games this season, and 3.2% of his plate appearances.

-- In 11 games this season (50.0%), Walker has picked up an RBI, including two games with multiple runs batted in.
+- Walker has driven in a run in 12 games this year (52.2%), including two games with multiple runs batted in.

-- He has scored in nine of 22 games so far this season.
+- He has scored in nine games this season (39.1%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.